 When your parents love and support you, the last thing they want is for you to struggle alone.
 It makes total sense that you’re nervous to talk to them – even adults struggle to be vulnerable and reach out for help.
 However, deciding to talk to your parents about your mental health can make a huge difference in your life, both now and in the future.

-1. Start by writing down what you want to say: If you’re worried you won’t have the right words to express how you’ve been feeling, it might help to put it in writing first.
-You could spend some time journaling before you talk with your parents, or, if it’s easier, you could even read or show them what you wrote.
+If you’re worried you won’t have the right words to express how you’ve been feeling, it can help to put it in writing first.
+You could spend some time journaling before you talk with your parents to get your thoughts together, or, if it’s easier, you could write them a letter that you could read or show them, or even text or email.

-5. Give your parents time to process: It can be difficult for your parents to process that you are struggling.
+It can be difficult for your parents to process that you are struggling.
 They might blame themselves, try to lecture you, act defensively, or not understand the seriousness of what you’re experiencing.
 Your parents might need some time to process what you’ve told them.
-If you express how you feel and your parents don’t get you the help you need right away, try again and explain that you still need support.
+If you express how you feel and your parents don’t get you the help you need right away, try again another time and explain that you still need support.

 How Your Parents Can Help You With Your Mental Health